 What about carpeting?

 In the U.S., carpeting was once King.
 It’s soft, warm, plush and cozy.
 It comes in any color.
 It dampens noise, too.
 But the pandemic has made people fear dirt, dust and allergens.
 Having to stay indoors, they disinfect everything, including their dog.
 And the thought of germs trapped in carpet fibers can trigger howling screams from a horror movie.

 What type of flooring works best for multi-family units?

 Engineered flooring, like vinyl flooring.
-Take new InstaGrip vinyl flooring by Urban Surfaces, for example.
+Take the new InstaGrip LooseLay Vinyl Flooring by Urban Surfaces, for example.
 It’s perfect for multi-family units.
 Here’s why.

 • Lower cost compared to wood flooring